-Single point and two point perspective- examples, distortions, emphasizing architectural elements, effect of camera to subject distance, oblique angles, three point perspective-
+Single point and two point perspective- examples, distortions, emphasizing architectural elements, effect of camera to subject distance, oblique angles, three point perspectiveapplications in interiors and exteriors - composition, symmetric composition, applying the law of thirds - examples, image capture to publication.

 Project: Students should submit two projects at the end of the semester.